Targeted Funding for Disadvantage

 How often will funding be re-calculated?

-In December each year, the Ministry will calculate the amount of funding ECE services and ngā kōhanga reo will receive in the coming year.
+In December each year, we will calculate the amount of funding ECE services and ngā kōhanga reo will receive in the coming year.
 You do not need to apply to be included in this process.
 On 1 February each year, those entitled to funding will receive a letter with their funding entitlement for the coming year.

 Any change in funding entitlement will be effective from the first working day of March.
 Funding is likely to fluctuate year to year, due to changes in attendance.